 June O’Sullivan MBE, Chief Executive

 An inspiring speaker, author and regular commentator on early years, social business and child poverty, June has been instrumental in achieving a major strategic and cultural shift for the award winning London Early Years Foundation resulting in increased profile and profitability over the past eight years.
 June continues to advise the Government in order to better implement their vision for early years.
 June is a fellow of the Royal Society of Arts, Director of Early Arts, Council Member of the Early Intervention Foundation, Chair of Paddington Farm Trust, and Founding Member of the Institute for Early Years and was recently voted into the ‘NMT Power 20’ - top 3.
-June was awarded an MBE in the Queen’s Birthday honours in 2013, for her services to London’s children.
+June was awarded an MBE in the Queen’s Birthday honours in 2013, for her services to London’s children, and was also awarded an Honorary Doctorate from Middlesex University in 2015.
 June is a published author, with an MA in Primary & Early Childhood Studies and MBA from London South Bank University.

 Michael Garstka, Chairman

 Michael Garstka is a senior partner with the global management consultancy Bain & Company in its London office.
 Michael works with a select set of senior executives and shareholders on strategy-driven corporate transformations and turnarounds.
 He works extensively in the telecommunications and energy/utility sectors.
 He has lived and supported clients in the UK, continental Europe, Asia and the United States.
 He is an elected member of Bain & Company’s global partner Compensation and Promotion Committee and a former elected member of the firm’s global Board of Directors.
 Michael lives in southwest London with his wife and three teenage children.
 Michael is an American by birth, and recently became a UK citizen.

 Neil Fenton, Director of Finance and Social Investment